Grandview Heights Mayor's Court

 Whether you have been to court before or not, going to court can be a scary proposition.
 For most people in most cases, going to court without an attorney is not a good idea.
 Going to court with an unqualified attorney is not much better.
 You need to make sure you have an qualified attorney working on your side who can help you understand all the details about the law, the court, and your case.

-You can research my qualifications for DUI / OVI defense and criminal defense in my profile, as well as the firm overview.
-You can also review my past case results and read what clients say about my representation.
-I’ve helped other clients in the Grandview Heights Mayor’s Court, and I can help you.
-My fees are relatively high, but the initial phone consultation is free.
-If you would like to schedule a free phone consultation, you can EMAIL ME or call me at 614-717-1177.
+You can research our qualifications for DUI / OVI defense and criminal defense in our profile, as well as the firm overview.
+You can also review our past case results and read what clients say about our representation.
+We've helped other clients in the Grandview Heights Mayor’s Court, and we can help you.
+Our fees are relatively high, but the initial phone consultation is free.
+If you would like to schedule a free phone consultation, you can EMAIL or call us at 614-717-1177.